Go to main content

 Writer — Certyneo · About Certyneo

-Recruitment represents a strategic challenge for any organization: according to LinkedIn Talent Trends 2024 study, the average cost of a failed recruitment exceeds 30,000 € for a management position in France.
-Yet many companies still manage their hiring processes in a fragmented way, with disparate tools, excessive delays, and degraded candidate experience.
-An optimal hiring process — from defining the need to signing the employment contract — is now a differentiating factor for attracting top talent in a highly competitive job market.
-In this article, we detail each key step, essential tools, legal best practices, and how digitalization — particularly through electronic signature — transforms the final stretch of recruitment.
+Recruitment represents a strategic challenge for any organization: according to a LinkedIn Talent Trends 2024 study, the average cost of a failed recruitment exceeds 30,000 € for a management position in France.
+Yet many companies still manage their hiring processes in a fragmented manner, with disparate tools, excessive delays, and degraded candidate experience.
+An optimal hiring process — from defining the need to signing the employment contract — is today a differentiating factor for attracting the best profiles in a highly competitive job market.
+In this article, we detail each key stage, essential tools, legal best practices, and how digitalization — notably through electronic signature for HR — transforms the final stretch of recruitment.

 1. Precisely Define the Need and Build the Job Description

-Before posting any job offer online, the needs analysis phase conditions the quality of the entire process.
+Before any job posting goes online, the needs analysis phase conditions the quality of the entire process.
 This is where much of the recruitment efficiency is determined.

 Analyze the Position and Required Skills

-An effective job description goes beyond listing tasks: it must describe expected results, management context, technical (hard skills) and behavioral (soft skills) competencies, as well as working conditions (remote work, travel, atypical hours).
-The ROME method (Operational Repertoire of Occupations and Jobs) from France Travail is a useful framework for structuring a job description and identifying relevant job titles for sourcing.
+An effective job description goes beyond listing tasks: it must describe expected outcomes, managerial context, technical (hard skills) and behavioral (soft skills) competencies, as well as working conditions (remote work, travel, atypical schedules).
+The ROME method (Operational Directory of Trades and Occupations) from France Travail is a useful reference framework for structuring a job description and identifying relevant job titles for sourcing.

 Define the Ideal Candidate Profile and Selection Criteria

-Defining a candidate scoring system in advance — weighting criteria such as diploma, experience, technical skills, geographic mobility — allows objectifying selection decisions and reducing unconscious bias, in accordance with principles set by French law n°2008-496 of May 27, 2008 on combating discrimination in employment.
-It is recommended to formalize these criteria in writing before opening the position to have a reference framework in case of contestation.
+Defining a candidate scoring system beforehand — weighting of education, experience, technical skills, and geographic mobility criteria — allows for objectifying selection decisions and reducing unconscious bias, in accordance with the principles set by French law n°2008-496 of May 27, 2008 on combating employment discrimination.
+It is recommended to formalize these criteria in writing before opening the position to have a reference framework that can be opposed in case of dispute.

 Estimate Budget and Target Time-to-Hire

 The median time-to-hire in France is 36 days for non-management positions and exceeds 55 days for management profiles according to APEC 2024 data.
-Setting a deadline target from the start allows mobilizing adequate resources — internal recruiter, external firm, jobboards budget — and alerting stakeholders in case of delays.
+Setting a deadline objective from the start allows for mobilizing adequate resources — internal recruiter, external firm, jobboard budget — and alerting stakeholders in case of delays.

 2. Sourcing and Distribution: Reaching the Right Candidates